sagemathinc/cocalc-doc/source/teaching-course-management.rst

 ======================================

 Click on the assignment in the assignment list.
-When the assignment opens, set the **Due** date and click on the **Assign** button to assign to all students in the course.
+When the assignment opens, set the **Due** date.
+You can do this in the text area, or using the calendar and clock widgets to the right.
+Click on the **Assign** button to assign to all students in the course.

-Alternatively, you can assign just to individual students.

 .. image:: img/teaching/send_assignment.png
      :width: 100%

+Alternatively, you can assign just to individual students.

 When an assignment is made to a student, a **copy** of the assignment folder will appear in their course project.